As a man’s age progresses, knowing how to dye stubble or a short beard may become their most valuable life skill.

 Step 3: Cleanse your face

-You’ve hopefully already done this as part of your trimming routine, or better yet exfoliated with a face scrub.
+You’ve hopefully already done this as part of your trimming routine.

-It isn’t only important for the trim itself.
-Leaving natural oils on the surface of the skin will repel the dye and prevent it from taking effect properly.
+Leaving natural oils on the surface of the skin often repels the dye and prevents it from taking effect properly.

-Now that it’s time to start handling the dye, put those latex gloves on.
-Also, ensure that you’re wearing a T-shirt you don’t mind getting stained.
+Now that it’s time to start handling the dye, put those disposable gloves on.
+Also, ensure that you’re wearing a T-shirt you don’t mind getting stained

 For the purposes of this tutorial, let’s assume you need to mix your dye.